Publications

 Life through the lens of metabolism.

-Laura Eme and I reviewed Prof. Nick Lane’s latest book “Transformer: the Deep Chemistry of Life and Death” in the September edition of Nature Ecology and Evolution .
-This captivating read takes us on a journey through the history and molecular details of my favourite metabolic pathway: The Krebs cycle.
+Laura Eme and I reviewed Prof. Nick Lane’s latest book “Transformer: the Deep Chemistry of Life and Death” in the September edition of Nature Ecology and Evolution.
+This captivating read takes us on a journey through the history and molecular details of my favorite metabolic pathway: The Krebs cycle.
 Check out Prof. Lane’s website for more information about the book and his research.
-Also visit Dr. Laura Eme’s homepage for more information about her research.
+Also, visit Dr. Laura Eme’s homepage for more information about her research.

 Evolving perspective on the origin and diversification of cellular life and the virosphere